cognominal/svelte-main-contributors/README.md

 - `bun run build` &mdash; produce a production build
 - `bun run preview` &mdash; preview the production build locally

+Giving a correct repo owner and typing enter will clone or update, and display the SVGs for the 5 most starred repositories for that owner.
+Given a owner, selecting a repo and  typing enter displays the SVG for that sole repo.
+You can scroll horizontally between them.
+Hovering over a user name will highlight the curve for him.

 ## CLI
 Generate a contribution chart for a GitHub repository:
 ```bash